wp-plugins/wow-progress/readme.txt

 == Changelog ==

 = 1.2.1 =
-* fixed names of bosses in Siege of Orgrimmar
+* fixed names and order of bosses in Siege of Orgrimmar

 = 1.2.0 =
 * added Siege of Orgrimmar raid (patch 5.4)